Drawing on Dorset is a recent publication and accompanying exhibition curated by Dorset Visual Arts in association with Evolver Magazine.

 The Dorset Area of Outstanding Natural Beauty covers almost half of Dorset is a nationally important protected landscape.
 Through collaborations with Arts in Hospital over the past five years, we have been pleased to have the opportunity to bring the landscape into the hospital through temporary exhibitions, permanent work in the Day Lewis ward and contributions of film to the Room with a View / Biophilia initiative.

-In September 2020 we will be launched a photographic competition to celebrate the 60th anniversary of the AONB designation.
+In spring 2021 we will be launched a photographic competition to celebrate the 60th anniversary of the AONB designation.
 We will be appealing to both amateur and professional photographers to enter their work with showcases the special qualities of the AONB landscape and what it means to them.